 Algebra in Action

-It’s important to pass the Algebra EOC because it’s a high stakes test – students need to pass in order to graduate.
-However, even more than the test, algebra is important in life!
+It’s important to conquer algebra because it is high stakes – students need to pass in order to graduate.
+However, even more than that, algebra is important in life!
 Our Algebra in Action videos feature University of Florida students, athletes, and others talking about how algebra has impacted and driven their life.
 The featured students, who represent many backgrounds and majors, describe how they’ve conquered algebra and use the knowledge to achieve their goals.
 Watch some Algebra in Action videos here